Beauty is not skin deep; it’s much worse than that. It’s both a mental and physical state.

 And just as emotions like fear and enthusiasm can be contagious… it’s important to be able to resist being swayed by others’ image of you.
 (Their words, your self!)
 It’s hard enough if you’re uncomfortable with how you look, without the added burden of insults.

 Therefore…!
 Whom would you rather be around… nice people, or people who denigrate you?

 Lesson #1: find better company.
 Compassionate, sincere company.
 This is not so easy, but it’s doable, over time.
 And it’s good for your overall mental health for all sorts of other obvious reasons!

 The right kind of people to be with are those who accept you.
 Seeing people for whom they really are works both ways, and has multiple connotations; it entails not only allowing others a fair chance – don’t forget to give yourself a break!
 Try listing your own numerous qualities.
 After a while, you might want actually want to know that wonderful person (the one inside you) better!

 Besides, associating with more normal people (mentally and physically built) will realign your ideal self-image.

-Lesson #2: do something practical, such as improving your lifestyle (discussed here).
+Lesson #2: do something practical, such as improving your lifestyle (click here for discussion).
 You’ll live longer, too.

 So turn off Facebook (or cancel your account!), and stop picking up magazines that propound these wrong impressions!